What does the dorsal solumn-medial lemniscus control?

 Show answer

-The size of the various parts is proportional to the cortical area devoted to them.
+Size of the various parts is proportional to the cortical area devoted to them

 Why do we have more neurons contributing to the face and hand movement compared to the feet?